wl-net/dataview/automation/README.md

 Automators
 ----

 Automators ensure that the physical world matches the desired state in dataview.
 They might communicate with a light to turn it off or adjust the volume on a speaker.
+Where possible, automators should rely on existing transports (such as those defined by Dataview's common transport library) to ensure secure communication to the target device.